Hypnotherapy for Addiction

 If you have chosen to overcome addiction with hypnotherapy, you may be intrigued to look at what a possible session may look like.
 Each therapist may create a slightly different environment and choose different techniques.
 However, the outcomes will remain the same.

-Firstly there will be a way to connect with your therapist and an important pathway for them to understand your past history and any issues that may arise.
-These include past mental health history, current issues, your work life and home life and how these may impact addiction, as well as general information about you.
+Firstly, there will be a way to connect with your therapist and an important pathway for them to understand your history and any issues that may arise.
+These include past mental health history, current issues, your work and home life and how these may impact addiction, as well as general information about you.

-The hypnosis session itself will be relaxed, in order for you to feel completely safe and ready to open up.
+The hypnosis session itself will be relaxed for you to feel completely safe and ready to open up.

 You will be gently moved into a trance-like state, which creates a sense of heightened focus and visualisation.
-You will feel calm, and many liken the experience to daydreaming.
-This sense of self-awareness will allow you to feel connected to your deeper self, and therefore speak more openly to your therapist, often revealing problems that maybe you were not fully aware of.
+You will feel calm, and many compare the experience to daydreaming.
+This sense of self-awareness will allow you to feel connected to your deeper self, and therefore speak more openly to your therapist, often revealing problems regarding your addiction that maybe you were not fully aware of.

-Past and present traumas may be present during the conversation.
-This is incredibly helpful when it comes to your counselling sessions.
+Past and present traumas may be present during the conversation, and this is incredibly helpful when it comes to your counselling sessions.
 Being able to create the best possible route to sobriety will come from a deep understanding of your subconscious mind.
-You are fully in control and are able to remove yourself from the trance easily.
+You are fully in control and the entire hypnosis session will be safe.

 There is no mind control or games, which is often people’s biggest fear when it comes to hypnotherapy.
-Instead, during this time, you can identify triggers, reasons for behaviours or self-destructive acts and also may behavioural patterns that seem to occur.
+Instead, during this time, you can identify triggers, reasons for behaviours or self-destructive acts and any behavioural patterns.

 What Are the Commonly Used Techniques in Hypnotherapy for Addiction?